devonfw-tutorials/katacoda-scenarios/devon4j-kafka/step7.md

 </pre>

-Now you have to implement the method whick deletes the employee from the database.
+Now you have to implement the method which deletes the employee from the database.
 The processMessage has the consumed message as input parameter.

 Copy the code in the given method.